Afghan National Army Commando Corps: Selection and training

 Trainees at the Camp Commando School of Excellence, 9 February 2014.

 The Commandos recruited from various ANA units all over Afghanistan, taking in prospective Pashtuns, Tajik, Hazara, Uzbek, and Turkmen to prevent forms of tribal allegiance and bias.
 Soldiers who were motivated to make the army their career, or who had been recommended by their superiors, went to the Commandos.
 They had better pay and conditions compared to ANA regular units, and had the highest retention rate and lowest absentee rate.
+U.S. officers were involved in Commando officer selection, and there was an effort implement a meritocratic promotion system based on performance reviews.

 Training was conducted at the Morehead Commando Training Center (Rish Khor camp), a longtime former Afghan Army installation located 6 mi south of Kabul.
 It was later augmented by the Camp Commando School of Excellence, also in Kabul Province.
 As of 2018, two Commando courses and a Cobra Strike Maneuver unit course were being run there simultaneously, with 2,000 Afghan soldiers undergoing training.
 Earlier that year there had been 2,500 soldiers undergoing special operations training, which was the most on record up to that point.